mustafacco7/OctopusRecommendationEngine/README.md

 docker run --rm --entrypoint "/usr/bin/nslookup" octopussamples/octolint yourinstance.octopus.app
 ```

-This is an example of the output when the Docker container can not resolve the network address:
+This is an example of the output when the Docker container can not resolve the network address.
+This either indicates that
+the Docker networking is not allowing the hostname to be resolved, or that the hostname is invalid:

 ```shell
 $ docker run --rm --entrypoint "/usr/bin/nslookup" octopussamples/octolint this.address.does.not.exist